 In our experience, female pattern balding is a growing issue and can be just as present as in males.
 We always suggest having a consultation with a specialist who can really diagnose the issue and provide definitive advice as to options for hair restoration if it is needed.
 Surgery may not need to replace products however it needs to be considered that hormones will most definitely play a role in transgender hair appearance and hair loss.

 What other hair restoration options are there?

-Hair thickeners – there are a range of hair thickeners which can help to reduce the appearance of alopecia areata (diffuse hair loss) occurring over time.
+There are a range of hair thickeners which can help to reduce the appearance of alopecia areata (diffuse hair loss) occurring over time.
 These products work through hair thickening fibres which stick to your hair using static electricity creating the appearance of a fuller head of hair.

-Hair loss hair products – the most popular and widely-used hair restoration product is still Minoxidil 4% and Minoxidil 5%.
+The most popular and widely-used hair restoration product is still Minoxidil 4% and Minoxidil 5%.
 Minoxidil reactivates and revitalises shrunken hair follicles by increasing their size.
 With continued applications on the scalp, the follicles gain greater volume so that longer and thicker hairs are produced.

 Finasteride is precribed medication in the form of an oral tablet.
 Finasteride works by decreasing the amount of DHT in your body.
 Fnasteride works by inhibiting 5alpha-reductase, which stops testosterone from being able to convert into DHT.
 This results in slowing down the rate of hair loss.